Medications and Drugs

 Nisoldipine is used to treat high blood pressure (hypertension).

-Nisoldipine may also be used for other purposes not listed in this medication guide.
+Nisoldipine may also be used for purposes not listed in this medication guide.

 Nisoldipine 20 mg-MYL